-Anna Kovner.
 "The Private Equity Advantage: Leveraged Buyout Firms and Relationship Banking," with Victoria Ivashina.
-Review of Financial Studies, forthcoming.
+Review of Financial Studies

 Hamid Mehran.
 "Bank Capital and Value in the Cross-Section," with Anjan Thakor.
-Review of Financial Studies 24, no. 4 (2011).
+Review of Financial Studies 24,

 Donald Morgan.
-"Payday Credit Access, Overdrafts, and Other Outcomes," with Michael Strain and Ihab Seblani.
+"How Payday Credit Access Affects Overdrafts and Other Outcomes," with Michael Strain and Ihab Seblani.
 Journal of Money, Credit, and Banking, forthcoming.